EliahKagan/palgoviz/README.md

 This project is meant to be used in a Conda environment, so you need `conda` (or `mamba`).

-If you don't have it already, we suggested [Miniforge](https://github.com/conda-forge/miniforge), which is what we're using.
+If you don't have it already, we suggest [Miniforge](https://github.com/conda-forge/miniforge), which is what we're using.